SkylineCommunications/dataminer-docs/develop/CICD/GitHub/GitHubReusableWorkflows/GitHub_Reusable_Workflows_NuGet_Solution_Master_Workflow.md

 ### Decrypt signature file

-Will download a .pfx file stored as a BASE64 encrypted string, holding the certificate from the Actions Secrets in github and decrypt this for use in signing.
+Will download a .pfx file stored as a BASE64 encrypted string, holding the certificate from the Actions Secrets in GitHub and decrypt this for use in signing.
 In order to make such a BASE64 string of a .pfx you can do the following steps on a Windows machine:

-1. Open Powershell or CMD
+1. Open Powershell or CMD.
+1. Use the following code:

-1. use code: certutil -encode infile outfile
+   `certutil -encode infile outfile`

-1. open the outfile with a txt editor and copy the string content.
+1. Open the outfile with a TXT editor and copy the string content.
-1. Paste that contents into an Action Secret in github called PFX
+1. Paste that content into an Action Secret on GitHub called PFX.
-1. Add a second Action Secret in github called PFXPASSWORD holding the password of the pfx.
+1. Add a second Action Secret on GitHub called PFXPASSWORD holding the password of the PFX.

 ### Sign NuGet package